rbirksteiner/azure-content-nlnl/articles/active-directory/active-directory-scim-provisioning.md

-﻿<properties
+<properties
     pageTitle="Using SCIM to enable automatic provisioning of users and groups from Azure Active Directory to applications | Microsoft Azure" description="Azure Active Directory can automatically provision users and groups to any application or identity store that is fronted by a Web service with the interface defined in the SCIM protocol specification" services="active-directory"
     documentationCenter=""
     authors="asmalser-msft"
     manager="stevenpo"
     editor=""/>

 <tags
     ms.service="active-directory"
     ms.workload="identity"
     ms.tgt_pltfrm="na"
     ms.devlang="na"
     ms.topic="article"
     ms.date="10/29/2015"
     ms.author="asmalser-msft"/>

 #Using SCIM to enable automatic provisioning of users and groups from Azure Active Directory to applications